emily-lambrou/status_changes_to_qatesting/README.md

-# Status changes to "QA Testing" Notifications
+# Status changes to "QA Testing"

 GitHub doesn't provide a built-in way to send notifications if the status is changing.
 This GitHub Action aims to address this by allowing you to manage the changes within a central GitHub project.